Stephen J. Spingarn: Career

 Spingarn served three presidential administrations from 1934 to 1953.

 Under Roosevelt in the New Deal, he served as an attorney in the U.S. Treasury (1934–1941): "In '36, I was a young Treasury lawyer, a legislative lawyer."
 He also served as assistant to U.S. Attorney General Homer Stille Cummings (1937–38).
 He became special assistant to the general counsel at Treasury (1941-1942).

+In January 1941, while working as a lawyer for the Department of the Treasury, Spingarn and his colleague Ernest Feidler wrote the original draft of the bill which would later become Lend-Lease.

 During World War II, he served as a colonel in the 5th Army Counter Intelligence Corps (1943-1945).
 He later recalled: I was a counterespionage officer during the war and I was commanding officer of the 5th Army Counter Intelligence Corps for two years, from the end of the African and throughout the Italian campaign.
 I was in the Salerno invasion, I was at Anzio and at Cassino and at many other places, and while I was not a combat officer I saw a lot of people get killed, close by.
 We went into new cities with the assault troops and did the initial counterintelligence work, grabbing the human targets of whom we had advance information, and trying to grab the documents too, at the intelligence centers and places like that, and other things.
 And we captured, the counterintelligence personnel at 5th Army in the Italian Campaign, captured approximately 525 German spies and saboteurs.
 They were mostly Italians, but they were working for the German intelligence services, Abwehr and SD, which I believe is more than any other allied army captured during World War II.
 I don't have any figures on the Russians, but as far as I know it was better than any of the Western allies, and we often modestly stated that it was more than the FBI had caught in the whole forty years of its history.
 Later, he wrote articles for the Saturday Evening Post about these exploits.

 In 1946, after the war, he returned to Treasury as assistant general counsel (1946-1949), which meant operatively as legislative counsel on the non-tax side.
 He helped write a 1937 Anti-Smuggling Act.
 He was also legal counsel to the U.S. Secret Service and coordinator of Treasury enforcement agencies (a committee of the six heads of the enforcement bureaus, with Spingarn as legal member).